harishmuh/Heart-diseases-prediction-Machine-Learning--App/README.md

 ## Objective

 The primary objective of this capstone project is to develop a user-friendly heart prediction application powered by machine learning algorithms.
-The application aims to provide individuals with a convenient tool to assess their risk of developing heart diseases based on various medical and lifestyle factors.
+The application aims to provide individuals with a convenient tool to assess their risk of developing heart diseases based on various medical and lifestyle factors (operated by medical staff).
 By leveraging machine learning models trained on comprehensive datasets, the app intends to offer personalized risk assessments of heart diseases based on some available medical features.

 ## Dataset Source